Why Closing Deals without Closing Fees Is Important

 Of course, the trick can be finding a seller that is willing to work with you on a closing cost arrangement.
 For most sellers in a fairly brisk market, making these kinds of extra provisions is unnecessary with the steady stream of interest in a particular piece of real estate.
 However, in every market, there are homes that are prime candidates and there are a few signs you can look for.

 One of the most tell-tale signs of a seller that is willing to work with you is if the home has been on the market for an extended period of time.
-As frustration builds over time with a home staying on the market for a long time, a seller generally becomes more apt to satisfying the needs of a particular buyer, especially one that is pre-qualified for a particular loan amount.
+As frustration builds over time with home staying on the market for a long time, a seller generally becomes more apt to satisfy the needs of a particular buyer, especially one that is pre-qualified for a particular loan amount.

 While not all agents are comfortable asking for some closing costs to be paid by the seller, just remember that they are working for you.
 They ultimately must do their best to represent your wants and needs, so if you insist on at least submitting an offer that includes a provision for the seller to pay closing costs, they must do so.
-It is often worth the effort and pursuing a closing fee free transaction can sometimes result in a new home with no money out of your pocket.
+It is often worth the effort and pursuing a closing fee-free transaction can sometimes result in a new home with no money out of your pocket.

 No matter what you do with your money that would have been included in closing fees, maintaining freedom over your own money is a great thing to have.
-By targeting transactions with sellers that might be motivated to work with you on a closing fee free deal, you too can keep this money for yourself and put the control over the transaction in your own hands.
+By targeting transactions with sellers that might be motivated to work with you on a closing fee-free deal, you too can keep this money for yourself and put the control over the transaction in your own hands.